CliMA/CloudMicrophysics.jl/docs/src/IceNucleation.md

   The parameterization for immersion freezing is an implementation of [KnopfAlpert2013](@cite) and is valid for droplets containing sulphuric acid.
   The parameterization for homogeneous freezing is an implementation of [Koop2000](@cite).
-  The parametrization for ice nucleating particles concentration for immersion freezing is an implementation of [Frostenberg2023](@cite).
+  The parameterization for ice nucleating particles concentration for immersion freezing is an implementation of [Frostenberg2023](@cite).

 !!! note